Conker poisoning in dogs

 They appear in late summer and autumn when they ripen and fall to the ground.
 In some areas, they’re popular with school children who put them on strings to enjoy playground conker fights.

-Signs and symptoms of conker poisoning
+Signs and symptoms of conker poisoning in dogs

 Clinical signs are usually seen between one and six hours after ingestion, although they can be delayed for up to two days.